hellerve/blog/posts/A_Note_on_Lockdown.md

 #### Footnotes

-<span id="1">1.</span> If anyone has any idea how to get the unintentioal subtle
+<span id="1">1.</span> If anyone has any idea how to get the unintentional
-                       able-ism out of that sentence, let me know.
+                       subtle able-ism out of that sentence, let me know.